 If you are concerned about your child’s early development, why not book in for a school readiness check?
-Identifying and addressing gaps in some of those early building blocks for learning before your child starts school can help them get off to a much better start.
+Identifying and addressing gaps in some of those early building blocks for learning before your child starts school can help them get off to a good start.
 This way you can help to minimise later problems of frustration and poor self esteem.

 My aim is to help you to raise happy, healthy children who are able to achieve to their potential to live meaningful lives, and find their place in the world.